Working with autistic students

-Guidance on how academics can adapt their teaching to support students on the autism spectrum is now available.
+Guidance on how academics can adapt their teaching to support autistic students is now available.

-The number of students on the autism spectrum entering Higher Education is increasing rapidly, with autistic students at Leeds studying at all levels and across all faculties.
+The number of autistic students entering Higher Education is increasing rapidly, with autistic students at Leeds studying at all levels and across all faculties.

-Download the guidance for supporting students on the autism spectrum - it provides information and practical advice which will be relevant to any staff responsible for teaching or supporting autistic students during their studies.
+Download the guidance for supporting autistic students - it provides information and practical advice which will be relevant to any staff responsible for teaching or supporting autistic students during their studies.

 Autism awareness training is available from Disability Services, along with additional advice and guidance on supporting autistic students offered by Harriet Cannon, Disability Advisory Team Manager and Autism Specialist.